mehcode/awesome-atom/README.md

 # Awesome Atom

-> A curated list of delightful Atom packages and resources.
+A curated list of delightful Atom packages and resources.
+For more awesomeness, check out [awesome](https://github.com/sindresorhus/awesome).

 ## Table of Content